pcjapan/kqjalt/user/pages/01.home/default.md

 <h2>Our Schedule</h2>

-<p>Details of our upcoming presentations will be available on our <a href="/chapters/kq/schedule">programme page</a>.
+<p>Details of our upcoming presentations will be available on our <a href="schedule">programme page</a>.
 Find out what you can look forward to during the year and arrange your schedule accordingly. </p>

 <h2>Meeting Information</h2>